“Der Reich-Ranicki des jazz” Die Welt

 In November 2013, Prof. Nicholson was invited to present a lecture on the Globalization of Jazz for the students and faculty of the jazz department at the Lucerne School of Music, Switzerland.

-On 15 July 2015, Prof. Stuart Nicholson was invited to present a lecture on “Jazz and Culture in a Global Age” at the Jazzit Fest in Collescipoli, Italy.
+On 15 July 2015, Prof. Stuart Nicholson was invited to present a lecture on “Jazz and Culture in a Global Age” at the Jazzit Fest in Collescipoli, Italy, explaining the effects of globalisation/glocalisation in jazz.

 In October 2016, the distinguished Swedish jazz magazine Orkester Journalen published a feature on Stuart Nicholson’s jazz photographs to coincide with the launch of his website, Stuartnicholson.uk.